Weekly News We Care About Wrap Up – 10.13.06

 Critics are already saying his new company is doomed to failure unless he has learned from his past mistakes, which include having enough principle to ruin a business.
 Can’t say I blame him for how he handled WD, but then I can’t say I disagree with his critics, either.

 Another criticism Vic is facing is that he is no longer needed because companies like Atlus have filled his shoes.
-This is a stupid position to take. → May God smite me if I stop reading here!
+This is a stupid position to take.
+Some gamers will only be satisfied when all good Japanese games come to our shores.
+I, on the other hand, will only be satisfied when ALL Japanese games come to our shores. → WELCOMETOTHENEXTARTICLE

 An E3 for the proletariat: Impressions Part 1